hackeye/MatchItSE/README.md

 MatchItSE
 =========

-The MatchItSE package calculates Standard Errors for fitted MatchIt objectst.
+The MatchItSE package calculates Standard Errors for fitted MatchIt objects.
 Please note that this package requires an installation of the MatchIt package.

 Installation
 ------------